 Although there is no single test that can diagnose Type 2 inflammation, Zink says tests for inflammatory markers such as eosinophils and IgE can give doctors insight into whether Type 2 inflammation underlies the disease.
 In asthma, the test for nitric oxide can measure airway inflammation.

-“Treatment guidelines, such as the Global Initiative for Asthma 2019 have recently recommended measuring these biomarkers, along with other factors such as the need for maintenance oral corticosteroids, as part of identifying Type 2 inflammation in the airways in patients with severe asthma,” he said.
+“Treatment guidelines, such as the Global Initiative for Asthma, have recommended measuring these biomarkers, along with other factors such as the need for maintenance oral corticosteroids, as part of identifying Type 2 inflammation in the airways in patients with severe asthma,” he said.

 Support for Type 2 Diseases

 Jennifer Austin, the executive director of the International Alliance of Dermatology Patient Organizations, or GlobalSkin, told the webinar that one thing people can do to learn more is connect with their local patient group.
 “A lot of patient go into appointments not knowing what questions they want, or even should know, to ask,” said Austin, who is based in Ottawa, Canada.
 “Some patient organizations provide step-by-step guides as to what to expect and discuss with the doctor.”

 And Karin Hafner, who was diagnosed with eczema as an infant, noted that until she founded an online community for skin diseases with resources and the latest information, she was ashamed of what she looked like.